dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 };
 ```

-This is page view.
+This is a page view.
 It manipulates the data from the model and renders a template.
 It basically pulls in the slug of the page from the URL and checks if that page slug exists in the database.
 And it renders the result to the view.

 Next step, add the page template.
 Go to `templates/views`,create a `page.pug` file and add code to it like so: